-South Africa is the major exporter of corn on the Africa continent and a large percent of South African corn exports are destined for countries in Africa.
-South Africa exported more than 6.3 million tons of corn the past three years and after a massive corn crop of 14.5 million, exports in the 2014/15 MY could reached 3 million tons.
-South Africa exports both white corn and yellow corn, with Japan (596,315 tons yellow corn), Mexico (190,097 tons white corn) and Taiwan (166,360 tons yellow corn) being the largest deep-see export markets in the 2013/14 MY.
-Almost a million tons of corn was exported to South Africa's neighboring countries e.g. Botswana, Zimbabwe, Lesotho, Mozambique, Swaziland and Namibia in the 2013/14 MY.
+South Africa is the major exporter of corn on the Africa continent and a large percentage of South African corn exports are destined for countries in Africa.
+South Africa exported 2.0 million tons of corn in the 2014/15 MY South Africa exported both white corn and yellow corn, with Taiwan (679,185 tons yellow corn), Korea (214,474 tons yellow corn and 3,875 tons white corn) and Japan (198,197 tons yellow corn) being the largest deep-see export markets in the 2014/15 MY.
+Almost a million tons of corn was exported to South Africa's neighboring countries e.g. Botswana, Zimbabwe, Lesotho, Mozambique, Swaziland and Namibia in the 2014/15 MY.